nccgroup/PMapper/README.md

    * function `get_graph_from_disk`: grabs a Graph object from disk, user-specified directory.
 * `principalmapper.graphing.gathering`
    * function `create_graph`: generates Graph objects using a botocore Session object.
+   * function `get_organizations_data` generates OrganizationTree objects using a botocore Session object.
+It must be called from the management account of the Organization.
 * `principalmapper.graphing.edge_identification`
    * variable `checker_map`: a dictionary, the keys of which are services that this version of Principal Mapper can get edge data from.
 This should always be updated with all services that are supported, and `checker_map.keys()` can